KaustuvMohapatra/AI-Game-Asset-Maker/frontend/ElectronWorking.md

 -   Node.js (v18.x or later recommended)
 -   Git
--   A running instance of the backend API service for Assetorium.
+-   **A running instance of the backend API service for Assetorium.**

+### Backend Requirement

+This frontend application is a client only; it **cannot function** without the corresponding backend service running locally.
+The backend handles all AI model processing.

+**Before running `npm run dev`, you must first set up and run the Python backend.**

+*(Optional: Add a link to your backend repository here if you have one)*
+> Backend Repository: `[Link to your FastAPI/Celery project]`

 ### Installation